 Faculty members can have the greatest impact on evaluation response rates due to their frequent interactions with students.
 The following strategies offer ways to capitalize on this potential for impact.

 - Direct Access Link: Instructors can provide a unique evaluation link to enrolled students for direct access to a course section's evaluation.
 Only students enrolled in the course section will be authenticated into the evaluation, bypassing the landing page.
-When the evaluation is completed, the student can simply click the "return to course list button," where any other available evaluations will be listed.
 During class, instructors can post the "Direct Access Link" on the board/projector for students to access from their mobile device.
-Please refer to the support article for instructions.
+Please refer to this support article for instructions.

 - Monitor Response Rates: Our Course Evaluations tool allows faculty to monitor their response rates in an active administration.
 For example, if you notice that your response rates are rather low for a large class and the administration is halfway over, you can use the remainder of the time to encourage students in class to complete them and follow-up with reminder emails.
 Please refer to the following support article instructing faculty on how to view response rates: How to View your Response Rates.